jdoleary/Spellmasons/docs/Bugs.md

 ## bugs
+- Pixi loader sometimes hangs
+  - happens in my second tab
+  - sheet1.json is returning 304 not modified

 - These bugs occurred while playtesting with Rachel but I haven't been able to reproduce myself
   - chain purify didn't work(didn't remove poison)